whistlegraph/aesthetic-computer/README.txt

 *** new session request ***
   - [] When / if a session server goes offline, try to request a new one.
-  - [-] This can be done by running an http get request on the endpoint to see if it's still online and also checking against navigator.online
+  - [-] This can be done by running an http get request on the endpoint to see if it's still online and also checking against navigator.onLine

 *** `ptt` ***
   - [-] Make `ptt` voice chat prototype.